Coarse Graining Photo-Isomerization Reactions: Thermodynamic Consistency and Implications for Molecular Ratchets: Elementary

 \remark Thermally induced \transitions\ can interconvert any pair of vibrational states.
 On the one hand, they are usually referred to as quenching \transitions\ when they interconvert vibrational states of the same species, e.g., $\es$ and $\egss{\gss}$.
 On the other hand, they define (unimolecular) isomerization \transitions\ when they interconvert vibrational states of different species, e.g., $\es$ and $\egss{\ggs}$.

-Each photo-induced \transition\ from $\es$ to $\ess$ of the same species promoted by the absorption of a photon of frequency $\fe$ has always its backward counterpart in the spontaneous emission and stimulated emission from $\ess$ to $\es$.
+Each photo-induced \transition\ from $\es$ to $\ess$ of the same species promoted by the absorption of a photon of frequency $\fe$ has always its backward counterpart in the spontaneous emission and stimulated emission from $\ess$ to $\es$~\footnote{ Note that each thermally induced \transition\ has its backward counterpart in the \transition\ corresponding to its flipped chemical equation.
+By contrast, a photo-induced \transition\ due to photon absorption has its backward counterpart in two \transitions : spontaneous or stimulated emission.
+Only spontaneous emission corresponds to the flipped chemical equation of absorption, whereas stimulated emission does not.
+This difference between thermally and photo-induced transitions is not a contradiction: in quantum electrodynamics, both spontaneous and stimulated emission originate from the same elementary interaction between matter and the quantized electromagnetic field and thus reflect two aspects of the same fundamental phenomenon}.
 Together, these three \transitions\ can be represented by the following chemical equations

 respectively.
 Here, we assumed, without loss of generality, that the energy of state~$\ess$ is larger than the energy of state~$\es$, i.e., $\stie{\ess} > \stie{\es}$.
 Furthermore, the frequency $\fe$ corresponds exactly to the energy difference between the two states, i.e., $h \fe = |\stie{\ess} - \stie{\es}|$ (with $h$ being the Planck constant).
 The fluxes of absorption and emission read